anhquancao/java-multithread-socket-client-server/README.md

 *For testing purpose, you can use example accounts provided below to access to the server*

-The client will be separate to 2 types: Tenant Client, and Renter Client **Tenant Client** will be able to:
+The client will be separate to 2 types: Tenant Client, and Renter Client

+**Tenant Client** will be able to:
-- List out the available rental with one of the following criteria:
+1. List out the available rental with one of the following criteria:
-..* All available rental
+    * All available rental
-..* All available rental with the monthly rent below a certain amount ..* All available rental with a certain number of room
+    * All available rental with the monthly rent below a certain amount
+    * All available rental with a certain number of room
-- Reserve an available rental for a exact duration
+2. Reserve an available rental for a exact duration

 **Renter Client** will be able to:
-- List the rental of his/her apartments.
+1. List the rental of his/her apartments.
-- Check the information about a rental (A Tenant of a Rental).
+2. Check the information about a rental (A Tenant of a Rental).
-- Create new rental or remove one.
+3. Create new rental or remove one.
-- A new apartment can be created be renter.
+4. A new apartment can be created by renter.

 ### Administration Client Application
 Unlike the Casual Client, Administration Client will have the right to access to the server and do several actions dedicated to the admin.